My new cookbook Big Vegan Flavor is now available!

 I don’t drink wine.
 Can I substitute it?

-The gravy will have less complexity and body without the red wine, but it will still be good.
+Keep in mind the gravy will have less complexity and depth of flavor without the red wine.

 How do you store leftovers and reheat this gravy?